last updated December 31, 2015

 or couldn't care less.
 When you say that, you're

-saying that you already care the least amount possible and therefore
+saying that you already care the least amount possible; ergo,

 gotten lazy in their speech patterns and couldn't care less has